ignacioj/mftf/README.md

 	>Timeline mode: if no search is specified the entire MFT will be in the output.
 Two formats available:
 		-tl      Format: Date  Time  [MACB]  filename  record  size -l2t    Format: date,time,timezone,MACB,source,sourcetype,type,user,host,short,desc,version,filename,inode,notes,format,extra
-	  -tf yyyy/MM/dd       Filter from this date.
+	  -tf yyyy-MM-dd       Filter from this date.
-	  -tt yyyy/MM/dd       to this date.
+	  -tt yyyy-MM-dd       to this date.
 	  -sha1                Add the SHA1 to the output (live mode).
 	>No timeline mode:
 		-x           Save the results in a file in order to use the option -cl.